Measuring the Central Dark Mass in NGC 4258 with JWST/NIRSpec Stellar Kinematics: Results and Discussion

-Similarly, in the right panel of \autoref{fig:adamet}, we show the 2D posterior distributions for each model parameter of the \jamsph\ model with constant \ml$_K$, logistic anisotropy, and PSF 2. \autoref{fig:adamet_betavary} illustrates a set of 100,000 anisotropy profiles randomly drawn from the 2D posterior distributions in the right panel of \autoref{fig:adamet}.
+\autoref{fig:adamet_betavary} illustrates a set of 100,000 anisotropy profiles randomly drawn from the 2D posterior distributions in the right panel of \autoref{fig:adamet}.
 These profiles exhibit a radially increasing trend, often found in galaxy centers \citep[fig.~10]{Thomas2014, Cappellari2026}.
 Notably, the profiles tend to transition from roughly constant values at larger radii to lower values near $\approx$0\farcs42–0\farcs6.
 This transition scale is close to the BH’s SOI in NGC~4258, where stellar random motions are strongly enhanced by the BH’s gravitational potential, resulting in tangential anisotropy.
 Beyond the SOI, the anisotropy gradually shifts toward radially dominated stellar motions.
 We observe a strong \Mbh–anisotropy degeneracy, in which higher \Mbh\ values correspond to more tangential velocity anisotropy, while lower \Mbh\ values correspond to more radial anisotropy, consistent with that observed in the core elliptical galaxy M87 \citep[figure 15 of][]{Simon2024}.

 Within the 3$\sigma$ CL region of the 2D posterior distributions, we find no significant covariance between \Mbh\ and \ml$_K$ in the JAM models, indicating that both parameters are well constrained.
 Additionally, a positive covariance is observed between \ml$_K$ and the orbital anisotropy parameter (i.e., $\sigma_\theta/\sigma_r$ in the \jamsph\ model and $\sigma_z/\sigma_R$ in the \jamcyl\ model), suggesting that variations in anisotropy can partially compensate for changes in \ml$_K$ during the fitting process.